luca-filipponi/kafka-message-seeker/README.md

   -o, --offset <value>     The offset to start with (for every partition!)
 ```

-For example if you want to find all the messages that contains the string "hello" starting from
+For example if you want to find all the messages containing the string "hello" starting from
-offset 1000 on the topic "test_topic" you should run in this way:
+offset 1000 on the topic "test_topic" you have to use these args:

 `java -jar kafka-message-seeker.jar --topic test_topic --offset 1000 --search-for hello`